Are you an adviser? Go to Unbiased Pro

 • BlackRock focuses on passive investing with over 1,400 exchange-traded funds (ETFs) globally, including the popular iShares range.

-• JP Morgan specialises in active management, offering tailored strategies and innovative mutual funds.
+• JP Morgan specialises in active management, offering tailored strategies and innovative mutual funds through its Personal Investing service, rebranded from Nutmeg after a takeover.

 • BlackRock fees are cost-effective, with ETFs often requiring only the price of a single share.

-• JP Morgan’s actively managed funds come with higher fees but provide bespoke portfolio solutions.
+• JP Morgan’s actively managed funds come with higher fees but provide bespoke portfolio solutions rather than DIY investing.

 • Unbiased will match you with a financial adviser to guide your investment strategy.